 Table 1 reports that this gap category was mentioned as underpinning a day's stock-price movement on 12.4% of all trading days in the sample.
 It also shows that this factor affected stock prices negatively on 94.3% of all days on which it was mentioned as relevant.
-This finding is consistent with the NREH model in equation 7, which implies that a higher gap leads the market to raise its uncertainty premium, and therefore its discount rate.
+This finding is consistent with the NREH model in equation 8, which implies that a higher gap leads the market to raise its uncertainty premium, and therefore its discount rate.

-Variation in the Gap Effect We would expect that the gap effect would grow with the magnitude of the gap.
-Figure 4 provides some support for this prediction, by plotting the S&P 500 price-earnings (PE) ratio against a 12-month moving average of the proportion of days in each month that this factor was mentioned as underpinning a day's stock-price movements.33
+We would expect that the gap effect would grow with the magnitude of the gap.
+Figure 2 provides some support for this prediction, by plotting the S&P 500 price-earnings (PE) ratio against a 12-month moving